Orbital Fracture in Emergency Medicine Workup

 Radiographs

-CT is replacing plain films in the evaluation of orbital trauma because of higher sensitivity and better definition of the injuries.
-When CT is not available or there is low suspicion without ocular symptoms plain films can be used.
+Computed tomography is replacing plain films in evaluation of orbital trauma because of higher sensitivity and better definition of injuries.
+When CT is not available, or when there is low suspicion without ocular symptoms, plain films can be used.

 Obtain routine facial views, including Waters, Caldwell, and lateral projections.